 Independently performs or directs the performance of highly specialized and complex research where original scientific contributions are expected as a result of acquired experience as a seasoned professional.

-6Purchases, prepares, operates and maintains laboratory and experimental testing equipment and supplies.
+4. Prepares, operates and maintains laboratory and experimental testing equipment.

 Work Environment and Level of Frequency that may be required: